jaspergeer/jumcc/README.md

     return a;
 }
 ```
+Functions must terminate with a `return` statement.
+The compiler does not enforce this but failing to do so will result in unintended behavior.

 The `main` function is the entry point into a program, and there can be only one across all the `.umc` files you intend to compile and link together to create your program.
 ```
 int main() {